versori-oss/nats-account-operator/docs/specification.md

 In order to allow User/Account resources be signed by either their parent Operator/Account resource (or by a SigningKey owned by that parent) we must implement duck typing.
-This allows the controller to not have preexisting knowledge of a specific type ahead of time, and can instead read a resource based on its apiVersion and kind and know it will provide the information required to fulfil it's purpose.
+This allows the controller to not have preexisting knowledge of a specific type ahead of time, and can instead read a resource based on its apiVersion and kind and know it will provide the information required to fulfil its purpose.

 ### KeyPair